 Obviously there is some risk involved in climbing Half Dome, and there’s no denying that this is an extreme hike by most people’s standards.

-I’d say Half Dome is definitely more dangerous than something like Angels Landing, and it’s a much longer and more strenuous hike too.
+I’d say Half Dome is arguably more dangerous than something like Angels Landing, and it’s a much longer and more strenuous hike too.
 However, I still think it’s safe enough if you’re careful and come prepared.

 That doesn’t mean it’s a joke, though.
 Half Dome is steep.
 Very steep.
 Pictures don’t really do it justice, and I had more anxiety on the cables than I expected.
 Anyone who’s been all the way to the top would probably tell you the same thing.